August 17, 2022

 We wish there was an easy answer to this question.
 The truth is, two-carat diamonds range so much in quality and grade that we can’t just slap one price tag on all of them.
 To truly understand how diamond pricing works, you’ll need to understand how the qualities of a diamond impact its price — here’s a hint: it’s not just carat weight/size.
 That’s only one of the factors that influence price, and that’s not including market conditions!

-As diamond carat weight increases, so does the stone’s rarity, and therefore its price increases too.
+As diamond carat weight increases, so do the stone’s rarity, and therefore its price increases too.
 It’s much harder to find a good piece of raw, rough diamond to cut into a beautiful two-carat stone than to make smaller diamonds.
 It’s important to note here that carat weight doesn’t exactly equal size; diamond carat weight is how much a diamond weighs (a “carat” equals 200 milligrams), but a diamond’s weight distribution affects how big it looks.

 The same factors (aka grade) that help you understand the quality of a diamond are the same factors that define its price.
 These are known as the 4Cs of diamonds – cut grade, color grade, clarity grade, and carat weight.